No Retreat, No Surrender

 No Retreat, No Surrender is a 1985 martial arts film directed by Corey Yuen in his American film directorial debut.
-The film stars Kurt McKinney, with a supporting cast of Jean-Claude Van Damme, J.W.
-Fails, Kathie Sileno and Tai-chung Kim.
-The film was released in Italy on October 20, 1985, and the United States on May 2, 1986.
+It is the first title in the No Retreat, No Surrender franchise, whose plot lines and characters are mostly unrelated.
+It stars Kurt McKinney, with a supporting cast of Jean-Claude Van Damme, J.W.
+Fails, Kathie Sileno, and Kim Tai-chung.
+The film was released in Italy on October 20, 1985, and in the United States on May 2, 1986.
 McKinney performs as Jason Stillwell, an American teenager who learns martial arts from the spirit of Bruce Lee.
 Stillwell uses these lessons to defend his martial arts dojo against Soviet martial artist Ivan Kraschinsky (Van Damme).
-It is the first film in the No Retreat, No Surrender franchise.

-The film was written by Keith W. Strandberg after being contracted by Ng See-yuen, the owner of Seasonal Film Corporation, to write a script for them, despite having never written a script beforehand.
-Van Damme was cast in the film and caused problems on the set for continually physically contacting other actors and stuntmen during the fight scenes even after director Yuen told him not to.
-Upon release, the film received negative reviews, focusing on the story which many critics found too similar to the film The Karate Kid.
+The film was written by Keith W. Strandberg, after being contracted by Ng See-yuen, the owner of Seasonal Film Corporation, to put together a script for them, despite not having done so before.
+Van Damme was cast in the film and caused problems on the set for continually physically contacting other actors and stuntmen during fight scenes, even after director Yuen told him not to.
+Upon release, the film received negative reviews, focusing on the story, which many critics found too similar to The Karate Kid, The Last Dragon, and Rocky IV.

 Plot

 Jason Stillwell is a young karate student and Bruce Lee fanatic who trains in his father Tom's dojo in Sherman Oaks, California.
 One night after a training session, the dojo is visited by members of an organized crime syndicate looking to take over all the dojos in the country.
-After refusing to join the organization, Tom's leg is broken by a Soviet martial artist named Ivan "The Russian" Krachinsky, one of the boss' hired thugs.
+After refusing to join the organization, Tom's leg is broken by a Soviet martial artist named Ivan "the Russian" Krachinsky, one of the boss' hired thugs.
 A furious Jason tries to take revenge but is easily subdued by the Soviet.
 Tom discourages any further effort, telling his son that fighting is not the answer.

 The Stillwell family relocates to Seattle, where Jason meets R.J.
-Madison and they become good friends.
+Madison, and they become good friends.
 Jason reunites with his old girlfriend Kelly Riley, who lives in the neighborhood with her brother, Ian "Whirlwind" Riley, the newly crowned U.S. National Karate Champion.
-Despite this, Jason has a hard time adjusting, as he and R.J. are constantly beaten and harassed by the local bullies led by an obese boy named Scott and arrogant martial artist Dean "Shooting Star" Ramsay.
+Despite this, Jason has a hard time adjusting, as he and R.J. are constantly beaten and harassed by local bullies, led by an obese boy named Scott and arrogant martial artist Dean "Shooting Star" Ramsay.
 After getting beaten up and humiliated by Scott and Dean at Kelly's birthday party, Jason visits the grave of Bruce Lee and asks him for help.